Search This Blog

 The Australian Women’s Weekly, 1 June 1966, 10.
 Almost there…

-On to Alice Springs, where Pat said she was given the traditional Aussie salute flies!
+On to Alice Springs, where Pat said she was given the traditional Aussie salute—flies!
 “Not that they bothered me much.
 Those fly sprays are pretty good.”

 Australia: 1813

 The Sydney Gazette and New South Wales Advertiser, 30 January 1813, 3.
 A poem called ‘Effusions of Gratitude’, by Michael Massey Robinson.
 First Australian use in print.
+This is the first of six verses.

 FROM Albion’s blest Isle have we cross’d the wide Main,